Alabama woman found naked on rural road after going missing for a month

 An ambulance transported Theris to a nearby hospital where she has since been released to return to her family’s home in Louisville.
 Williams said none of Theris' injuries were severe.

-"28 days stranded out in the wilderness and Lisa is still standing, strongest person i know," Theris' brother Will wrote on Facebook along with a picture of his sister in the hospital.
+Theris' brother Will wrote on Facebook, along with a picture of his sister in the hospital: "28 days stranded out in the wilderness and Lisa is still standing, strongest person i know."
 In another post he wrote that having his sister home felt "like a dream."

-Police said the details of how Theris ended up in her condition are still fuzzy, but two suspects who were arrested on burglary and theft charges, and are believed to be tied to Theris' disappearance.
+Police said the details of how Theris ended up in her condition are still fuzzy, but two suspects who were arrested on burglary and theft charges are believed to be tied to Theris' disappearance.

 Manley Davis and Randall Oswald, who were arrested approximately two weeks after Theris disappeared, told authorities they were driving to rob a hunting camp with Theris in their vehicle, police said.